amsehili/genRSS/README.md

     pip install generss

-On installed, you can use `genRSS` on the command line.
+Once installed, you can use `genRSS` on the command line.

 ## Determining file duration